Favourite 5: February Half Term Breaks

 There are 4 bed houses which easily accommodates 2 families with a well equipped kitchen.
 There is a shop onsite but we tend to stop at a Supermarket on the way (usually Asda in Lancaster) to fill up on Petrol and food stocks.
 Friends have also recommended Longleat Forest as a great parc too!

-2) VERY COLD ACTIVITY BASED: Skiing/snowboarding in France – this is a great active holiday and one the children remember.
+2) CHILLY ACTIVITY: Skiing/snowboarding in France – this is a great active holiday and one the children remember.
 People worry about initial cost but don’t forget it includes most of your food and activities included in the price.
 Plus you have VERY tired children at the end of each day – Bargain!

 We tend to stick to resorts which are a short hop from the airport and have taken the kids to Les Gets and will soon be off to Morzine!
 We have also taken them to Slovakia (which is considerably cheaper than France but not as well structured).